Saffron Potatoes and Cod

 - crush saffron in a small bowl and pour over one cup of the hot chicken stock

-- Pour in the hot chicken stock, plus the hot chicken stock with the saffron
+- Pour in the hot chicken stock, plus the hot chicken stock earlier mixed with the saffron

-- Cook potatoes in seasoned stock mixture on medium heat until just tender through
+- Cook potatoes in the seasoned stock mixture on medium heat until just tender through

 - Transfer potatoes to a large bowl and cover with aluminum foil to keep warm